 Then magically in 2019, FanDuel began letting bettors create parlays on the same game and started marketing it like crazy.
 They called it the Same Game Parlay, it became wildly popular, and every major sportsbook launched its own version.

-And still as we close 2023, it's the fuel to the modern sportsbook's profit margins.
+And still, it's the fuel to the modern sportsbook's profit margins.

 SGPs are big moneymakers for sportsbooks, and bettors love to chase lottery payouts with small wagers on games they're watching anyway.

-You're never really getting a fair price (you can use Scores and Odds SGP tool to see what the price should be).
-But if American bettors were concerned about what's fair, they'd probably find a new hobby altogether.
+You're never really getting a fair price, but if American bettors were concerned about what's fair, they'd probably find a new hobby altogether.

 The Basics